Batu Caves Temple – Malaysia Most Sacred Hindu Temple

 Travel by Bus

-Riding a bus to the Batu Caves in city traffic can take around 45 minutes.
+Riding a bus to the Batu Caves in city traffic can take 45 minutes.
 You can take a train to the north and transfer by bus or taxi for the remainder of the trip.

 Alternatively, you can take bus #11 from the busy Bangkok Bank bus terminal on Jalan H.S.
 Lee near Chinatown to the caves.